11 April.

 So, 11 April is World Parkinson’s Awareness Day.
 I have to admit, this time last year I didn’t know there was such a day.
 I was certainly aware of Parkinson’s though.
 My good buddy in Melbourne, Marc, was diagnosed many years ago as a young man and I’ve seen him and his family live & struggle with this condition in over two decades since.
 He has been an inspirational friend and fellow leader throughout.

+It’s a degenerative neurological condition that currently has no cure.
+It can have over forty different symptoms in any combination and intensity.
+Everyone’s Parkinson’s journey is different and this time last year our family also joined this unpredictable road.
 Nobody really wants to have the need of a neurologist in their life, nor a need to understand why dopamine is important, but here we are, I’m twelve months on from hearing my GP say, ‘I think we need to get you to a neurologist sooner rather later’.

 I’d been having tremors for quite a while.
 I put it down to possible nerve damage from various orthopaedic surgeries and injuries.
 Then my dexterity went, I kept dropping things, tripping over stuff, my voice got weak, I was permanently exhausted, lost weight too easily, my body was becoming inflexible, and I started to experience intense internal vibrations, (something like a drill on hammer action or a tattoo needle going into your skeleton).